 When using controlled or slow release fertilisers, read the labels before using to determine how much and how often you should be using them.
 Some are three month formulations, some six month and one or two will feed for up to 12 months.

-The importance of pH
+The importance of pH for citrus trees

 The pH of your soil determines the availability of some nutrients.